 - With President Barack Obama calling on a significant expansion of the Peace Corps program, National Peace Corps Association President Kevin F.F.
 Quigley came to campus to discuss the liberal arts and public service as 2009's Woodrow Wilson Visiting Fellow.

 - Renowned Author and Scholar David Sloan Wilson presented the 2007 Hauber Chair of Biology Lecture, contending that evolution can be applied to understanding and improving the modern human condition.
 The lecture was just one in a series of events that was part of The Darwin Project, a year-long reflection on the Father of Evolution.

-Besides academic lectures, the Campus Activities Board sponsors a number of presentations, running the gamut of social and educational topics.
+Besides academic lectures, the Campus Activities Board sponsors a number of events and talks, running the gamut of social and educational topics.